 If something doesn't look right, you can go back, make changes, and re-test your Zap.
-If you're happy with everything, turn on your Zap using the slider at the bottom of the screen!
+Once everything is set up correctly, you're ready to begin using your Zap.

 If you made an auto-responder bot to handle common questions, you can leave your Zap on.
-Since this is a vacation autoresponder, turn on your Zap whenever you're actually out of the office.
+Since this is a vacation autoresponder, you'll want to turn off your Zap when you're working and turn it on when you are actually out of the office.